-Trump threatens China with new tariffs on $200 billion in goods
+Trump ratchets up China trade conflict with fresh tariff threat

 “As I’ve said from the beginning, China will back off its industrial plans only when U.S. trade measures are large and lasting enough to threaten the influx of foreign exchange.
 Not due to announcements,” he said.

-Reporting by Eric Beech, David Lawder and Beijing newsroom; Editing by Cynthia Osterman, Sandra Maler & Kim Coghill
+Reporting by Eric Beech, David Lawder and Beijing newsroom; Additional reporting by Michael Martina; Writing by Tony Munroe; Editing by Cynthia Osterman, Sandra Maler & Kim Coghill